Kronuz/Xapiand/docs/_posts/2019-02-20-xapiand-0-10-0-released.md

 categories: [release]
 ---

+Cluster used to save its nodes and index of databases in the root database;
+this release makes a **BREAKING CHANGE** and moves those two things into separate databases: `.cluster` and `.index`.

-This release fixes a few issues while searching geospatial data and changes default accuracies for numbers and geospatial levels.
+This release also fixes a few issues while searching geospatial data and changes default accuracies for numbers and geospatial levels.
 It also adds `_match_all` and `_match_none` and changes the default stopper during indexation (to "stop stemmed").